Empire Landmark Hotel

 The Empire Landmark Hotel, often referred to by its original name, the Sheraton Landmark, was the tallest hotel in Vancouver, British Columbia.
 It was located on one of Vancouver's busiest thoroughfares at 1400 Robson Street, in the West End of Downtown Vancouver.
-The building was revolutionary (literally) at the time, as it had a revolving restaurant on its top floor, Cloud 9, which was one of only two revolving restaurants in Vancouver, the other being the Harbour Centre.
+The building was revolutionary at the time, as it had a revolving restaurant on its top floor, Cloud 9, which was one of only two revolving restaurants in Vancouver, the other being the Harbour Centre.
 Between its completion in 1973 and the completion of nearby Bentall Centre in 1974, the Empire Landmark Hotel was the third tallest building in Vancouver.

 The skyscraper is the tallest voluntarily demolished building in Canada, overtaking the 88 m tall Old Toronto Star Building that was demolished in 1972.

 History

 The Sheraton-Landmark Hotel was designed in the then-popular brutalist style by architect Ross Lort and built by Vancouver businessman Ben Wosk, at a cost of $12 million, by the oldest construction company on the West Coast, Smith Bros. & Wilson.
 Upon completion in 1973, it was the third tallest building in Vancouver at 120.1 m (394 ft) and 42 storeys tall.
 It was also the tallest building in Vancouver completely devoted to use as a hotel.
 The hotel had a soft opening in late 1973, its grand opening was held on 18 January 1974.

 The hotel suffered a fire in 1976 that sent 25 people to the hospital.
 Wosk sold the Sheraton Landmark, along with two other local Sheratons he owned (the Sheraton Plaza 500 and the Sheraton Villa Inn in Burnaby) to the Dallas-based Southmark Corp. in 1986 for $48.5 million.
 Southmark sold the three hotels to Los Angeles-based Daniel Lee two years later, for $82 million.
 Lee lost the Sheraton Landmark to his creditors, and they sold it to Hong Kong-based Asia Standard International Group in 1997 for $57.75 million.
 The new owners dropped the Sheraton franchise and renamed the hotel the Empire Landmark Hotel.